top of page

 He wanted to kill Jesus.

-4. Who despised the disciples but was converted while traveling to Damascus?
+4. Who hated the disciples but experienced conversion on the way to Damascus?

 a.
 Judas.